 The complete Inuttitut vocabulary collected by William Richardson ca. 1765-1771.pdf (2014.
 Regional Language Studies…Newfoundland.
 25:1-22)

-Archaeological evidence from three sites in southernmost Labrador excavated or tested between 2009 and 2013 is shown to be valuable for interpreting the diverse nature of the early Inuit-European contact zone.
-Beginning in the late 17th century, French and then English archival records for the region describe relations with Inuit that were motivated by trade but that repeatedly devolved into violence.
-Indeed, if only the historical records were available we would learn little of the range of Inuit responses to colonialism other than its context of aggression.
-The archaeological data, in contrast, decolonize this history and point to a more nuanced contact landscape than suggested by the written records, with clues to varied cultural intersections, and Inuit resilience and persistence.
+Faceted Inuit-European Contact in southern Labrador (2015.
+Etudes Inuit Studies 39(1):63-90).
+Archaeological evidence from three sites in southernmost Labrador excavated or tested between 2009 and 2013 is shown to be valuable for interpreting the diverse nature of the early Inuit-European contact zone and helps to decolonize Inuit history.
+It points to a more nuanced contact landscape than suggested by the written records, with clues to varied cultural intersections, and Inuit resilience and persistence.

 Eighteenth Century Labrador Inuit in England.pdf (2009.
 Arctic 62(1):45-64).